-Consider working with an Honors student under a special contract in a general education course.
-Instructor and student decide on alternative or additional assignments that would make the course more rigorous and suited to the student’s own interests.
+Consider working with an Honors student under a special contract.
+One option for the intermediate credit requirements is contract work in an upper-level course in the student's major.
+For contract courses, the professor student decide on alternative or additional assignments to make the course more rigorous and suited to the student’s own interests.
 Students who complete a contract receive honors credit the course.

 Here are a few examples:

 - Longer papers / research papers with additional sources

 - Historical texts or theory in conjunction with a literature class

 - Blogs on topics related to those of regular assignments

 - Representations of complex, scientific issues in popular media

 - Reviews of books or films related to the topic

 - Travel to a series of cultural events or field research (with appropriate review and documentation)